andrewjw/site/_posts/2009-04-02-wolfenstein-3d-iphone-review.md

   - game
 permalink: /2009/04/02/wolfenstein-3d-iphone-review/
 ---
-<a href="http://www.idsoftware.com">ID Software</a> have taken time out from letting you play Quake 3 in your browser to release a port of the granddaddy of all first person shooters - <a href="http://en.wikipedia.org/wiki/Wolfenstein_3D">Wolfenstein 3d</a>.
+[ID Software](http://www.idsoftware.com) have taken time out from letting you play Quake 3 in your browser to release a port of the granddaddy of all first person shooters - [Wolfenstein 3d](http://en.wikipedia.org/wiki/Wolfenstein_3D).
 The iPhone is really beginning to show itself as an excellent gaming platform, and despite its age Wolfenstein really looks at home on the phone.

 The graphics are, quite frankly, rubbish.
 However, they're exactly as they were when the game was released in 1992 which is exactly the point.
 The sound has faired much better and sounds great.
 The voices of the German soldiers still send shivers up your spine.
 It's an extremely faithful port of the game, and the addition of an automatic save feature means it really works as a pick up and play game.
 It's very easy to dip in and out of taking one level at a time.